Mass in B minor structure: Patrem omnipotentem

 The thought is continued in "Patrem omnipotentem" (to the Father, almighty), in a four-part choral movement with trumpets.
 The movement probably shares its original source with the opening chorus of Gott, wie dein Name, so ist auch dein Ruhm, BWV 171 (God, as Your name is, so is also Your praise), which also expresses the idea of thanks to God and praise of his creation.
 The voices sing a fugue to a concerto of the orchestra.
 The bass introduces the theme, without an instrumental opening, while the other voices repeat simultaneously in homophony "Credo in unum Deum" as a firm statement.
-The theme contains all eight notes of the scale, as a symbol completeness.
+The theme contains all eight notes of the scale, as a symbol of completeness.
 Bach noted at the end of the movement that it contains 84 measures, the multiplication of 7 and 12, a hint at the symbolic meaning of numbers.
 The word "Credo" appears 49 times (7*7), the words "Patrem omnipotentem" 84 times.